Readpato/booking-system/README.md

 The interface basically takes the user input on the requested fields and then it transports them to the correct booking segment of choice.

-If a booking needs to be cancelled the user can easily check the checkbox that is created when a booking is submited and then click "Delete Booking"
+If a booking needs to be cancelled the user can easily check the checkbox that is created when a booking is submitted and then click "Delete Booking".

 ### Technologies Used